braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/content_cards/about.md

 ![Content Cards Feed]({% image_buster /assets/img/cc-feed.png %}){: height="50%" width="50%"}

 {% alert note %}
 Content Cards have a maximum size limit of 2 KB for content you enter in the Braze dashboard.
-This includes message text, image URLs, links, and KVPs.
+This includes message text, image URLs, links, and key-value pairs.
 Exceeding that amount will prevent the card from sending.
 {% endalert %}